Mixwealth19/Bike-Sales-Analysis/README.md

 **BIKE-SALES-ANALYSIS**

-The objective of this project is to analyze bike sales data across various regions, occupation, age, gender e.t.c using it to analyze sales trends and identify patterns of Purchased bikes among different Age groups, Regions, Occupation e.t.c, to gain insights for well informed decisions and also to understand customer behavior.
+The objective of this project is to analyze bike sales data across various regions, occupation, age, gender etc. using it to analyze sales trends and identify patterns of Purchased bikes among different Age groups, Regions, Occupation etc., to gain insights for well informed decisions and also to understand customer behavior.

 **DATA PREPARATION AND PROCESSES**